LucasTCook/LucasTCook/README.md

 ## 📫 Get In Touch

-Whether it's a job opportunity, a project collaboration, or just a chat, I'd love to connect with you!
+I'd love to connect with you!

 <div id="badges" align="center">
   <a href="https://lucascookdev.wixsite.com/lucas-cook">